This article is the first in a multi-part series on how to enable performance testing to fit into continuous and automated pipelines seamlessly.

 Neotys can help; we do this all the time.
 The good news is that you’re not alone.
 Find an engineer and an hour or so, download NeoLoad, and contact us to figure out how to get your performance ball rolling in a better direction.
 You won’t be sorry you did.

-In the next article, we will drill down into why things like a lack of Git/versioning, promotion strategy, or “root cause” are killer anti-patterns in continuous performance testing.
+In the next article, 3 Killer Anti-Patterns in Continuous Performance Testing, we will drill down into why things like a lack of Git/versioning, promotion strategy, or “root cause” are killer anti-patterns in continuous performance testing.